EcoClimLab/ecoclimlab.github.io/index.md

 ---
 layout: home
-title: "EcoClimLab"
+title: "ForestGEO Ecosystems & Climate Lab"
 permalink: /
 ---

 Welcome to the Forest Ecology and Climate Lab!
-We study forest dynamics, climate, and disturbance at multiple scales.
+We study forest dynamics, climate change, and disturbance from local to global scales.
+The lab is led by Dr. Kristina J. Anderson-Teixeira.